ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ### Moving Average Convergence and Divergence- MACD
 Developed by Gerald Appel in the late 70s(Pink Floyd domination and the Oil Crisis?
 Terrible time to live, awesome time to listen and short stocks).

-MACD is considered the grandfather indicator and still used by traders(duh!), and still consdiered one of the most reliable indicators by momentum traders.
+MACD is considered the grandfather indicator and still used by traders(duh!), and still considered one of the most reliable indicators by momentum traders.

 MACD is all about the convergence(hold me closer)/divergence(so far away) of two moving averages.